Maintaining Well-Being: Graduate Student Version

-For both new and returning students, this year may not be what you had anticipated or expected.
+For graduate students, this year may not be what you had anticipated or expected.
 Below we provide some tips on how graduate students can maintain their well-being and stay connected during the pandemic.

 What is social distancing?

 Social distancing is a way to keep people from interacting closely or frequently enough to spread an infectious disease.
 This means avoiding large gatherings and maintaining distance (≥ 6 feet) from others when possible.
 Social distancing is an effective way to limit the spread of the coronavirus.
 This is especially important with people who have had different environments of exposure than yourself.